JeremyYu-cn/book/docs/articles/machineLearning/gradientDescent.md

 - By contrast, if the learning rate is too large then gradient descent may overshoot and never reach minimum.

 ## Running gradient descent

+### "Batch" Gradient descent

+- Batch: Each step of gredient descent uses all of the training examples

+### Feature scaling